GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/resource-summary/index.md

 {% Aside %}
   Like all of the **Diagnostics** audits, the **Keep request counts low and transfer sizes small** audit does not directly affect your **Performance** score.
-However, reducing request counts or transfer sizes may improve any or all of your **Performance** metrics, which does have a direct effect on your **Performance** score.
+However, reducing request counts or transfer sizes may improve other **Performance** metrics.
 {% endAside %}

-## How high resource counts and large transfer sizes affect load performance
+## How to reduce resource counts and transfer sizes

 The effect of high resource counts or large transfer sizes on load performance depends on what type of resource is being requested.